How do I configure and run MAC Filtering tests?

 of the DUT; others test the deny capabilities of the DUT.
 The allow

-tests will be skipped if macFilteringPolicy is set to
+tests will be skipped if macFilteringPolicy

 deny.
-Likewise, the deny tests will be skipped if macFilteringPolicy is set to
+Likewise, the deny tests will be skipped if macFilteringPolicy

 If the DUT is configured to deny its list of MAC addresses, be sure the regular LAN MAC address CDRouter uses IS NOT in its list.
 By default, the regular LAN MAC address CDRouter uses is based on the cdrouterOui testvar, but it can be changed by setting the lanMac testvar.